-Upon being awarded a "mid-apprenticeship training certificate" (in accordance with the Guideline of the Federal Vocational Training Council to promote in-house training of apprentices pursuant to Section 19c Berufsausbildungsgesetz (BAG; Vocational Training Act) of 2 April 2009, apprentices who have been positively assessed shall receive a single bonus amounting to € 150 (one hundred and fifty euros).
-The bonus shall be paid together with the apprenticeship remuneration due after the award.
+Upon being awarded a "mid-apprenticeship training certificate" (in accordance with the Guideline of the Federal Vocational Training Council to promote in-house training of apprentices pursuant to Section 19c Berufsausbildungsgesetz (BAG; Vocational Training Act) of 2 April 2009)), apprentices who have been positively assessed shall receive a single bonus amounting to \in 200 (two hundred euros) before tax.
+The bonus shall be paid together with the apprentice income due after the award.
 Any change or cancellation of the said Guideline shall cause this entitlement to cease.